 The more Soo Yeon worked with business owners, the broader range of business and legal issues she resolved.
 The issues range from selecting the right type of entity, to buying a business, to various operations, to employment practice, to intellectual property rights, and to ultimate sale or disposition of the business.
 As a consequence, she began acting as outside general counsel for many businesses.
 Clients stay with Soo Yeon for years because they value the dependable, consistent, and solid business counsel through business ups and downs, recessions, and various crises.
 She gets to know her clients and thinks proactively for them.

 All of Soo Yeon's clients have one thing in common: the non-negotiable need to provide for their families and preserve their legacy of hard work.
 Thus, what started as the real estate component of estate planning for her clients became a fully integrated trust and estate practice.
-Soo Yeon Lee has a specialized knowledge in tax law that is relevant to her clientele, many of whom have global interests.
-In this manner, she serves as the "family office" for many of her clients with significant assets in the U.S. and other parts of the world.
+Soo Yeon Lee has a specialized knowledge in tax law that is relevant to her clientele.
+In this manner, she serves as the "family office" for her clients as she believes the concept of a "family office" is not reserved to high net worth individuals or families, but can be adapted to benefit average but successful and growing families.
 Furthermore, her ability to seamlessly communicate in both English and Korean makes her a top choice for multi-generational and multi-cultural families with ties to Korea.

 With her skills as a native speaker and first-hand experience of the Korean culture, Soo Yeon Lee is highly sought after as an advisor and advocate in the Chicago Korean business community.
 She provides legal services to many Korean businesses concerning everything from their day-to-day operation to litigation.
 She also bridges the US-Korean gap for her multi-cultural clients.
 The countries have very different legal systems which require seamless calibrations to simultaneously navigate.
 She wants to serve people like her; people with family in South Korea and the U.S. who encounter the same complexities that she has.
 Given her background and experiences in both countries, she can easily see the challenges and opportunities that others may not.